SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 <b>November 20204</b> - New paper on research priorities in the field of ASMR (Autonomous Sensory Meridian Response) [here](https://doi.org/10.1163/22134808-bja10136).

 <b>September 2024</b> - Some news from lab alum, Jasmine Haggerty.
-She has started medical school at the University of Cincinnati and has just had her white coat induction ceremony - congratulations!
+She has started medical school at the University of Cincinnati and has just had her induction ceremony - congratulations!
 We love hearing about how our alumni are doing, so please keep in touch.

 <b>August 2024</b> - Welcome to the new semester!
 We have Kensal Coudriet, Alayna McGuire, Sidney Hulsey, Yasmin Perry, Neville Roy, Mia Price, and Angelina Solorzano-Zamora joining the lab this semester.